zikwall/zikwall/README.md

 # Hi there 👋

-- I’m currently working with Go, PHP, JS and React.js
+- I’m currently working with Go, PHP, JavaScript
-- Also working with Dart/Flutter and ReactNative
+- Also working with React.js, Next.js, Dart/Flutter and ReactNative
 - I’m currently learning Rust and Svelte

 👨‍💻 Backend developer with frontend background.
 I lead a community of [Go](https://github.com/goavengers) <code><img height="20" src="https://avatars3.githubusercontent.com/u/64774752?s=200&v=4"></code>  evangelists.
 You can find some of my projects here on my GitHub mainly in Golang, PHP, JavasScript, React, ReactNative, Flutter/Dart with UI projects, packages & etc